kracr/temporal-data-generator/README.md

 In order to generate different sequences from the event data generated in the previous step, users can directly run the executable jar **[partition.jar](to be updated)** that generates the datasets using the default configurationsd.

-In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user_person/user_any/domain/conferencePhase/organization.
+In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user/domain/tweet_type/object.

+(conference: creates sequences corresponding to different conference instances, user: creates sequences corresponding to different users involved throughout the conference,
+domain: creates segments corresponding to different research domains such as AI, tweetType creates segments based on tweet categories defined in the paper such as Announcement, Insight etc, object: creates partition based on different objects in each [s p o] triple).

 In order to create partitions based on shape--> java -jar partition.jar --shape star/chain/tree/other. user can specify the shape they want for their segments by writing the query in other.txt file.